KonstantinKirsch/KonstantinKirsch/README.md

 - 📫 How to reach me **konstantin_kirsch@hotmail.com**

+<h3 align="left">Motivation:</h3>
+I am passionate about a variety of relevant topics such as cloud computing, Linux, networks, security, programming, databases, cloud and IaaC.
+My continued pursuit of knowledge and passion for technological innovation make me an ideal candidate.
+I am confident that the skills I gain through your program will not only advance my career, but will also be applicable in the long term.
+I look forward to deepening my understanding and practical skills in various technical environments and thus making a valuable contribution to my professional growth.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/konstantin kirsch" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="konstantin kirsch" height="30" width="40" /></a>